 Conclusion

-So, in a nutshell, linearity is a big deal in statistics.
-Whether you’re crunching numbers with linear regression, comparing means with ANOVA, or testing hypotheses, you’ve got to make sure there’s a straight-up relationship between the variables you’re looking at.
+In summary, linearity is a fundamental concept in statistics.
+Whether you're conducting linear regression analysis, performing ANCOVA, or testing hypotheses, you need to verify that there's a linear relationship between the variables you're examining.